niplav/site/range_and_forecasting_accuracy.md

 with higher ranges responding to higher Brier scores (and therefore lower accuracy).

 We can test whether this suspicion is acually correct by calculating the average offset and the average ascension – if the ascension is positive, our suspicion is confirmed.

-		mu'+lreg'wmetqbrier
-	[0.0000000343952235958370255 0.0375813222857496718]
-		mu'+lreg'wpbqbrier
-	[0.0000359749784304593045 -238.963047593209695]
+We have to weight questions by how many predictions they have received, otherwise the result is skewed by questions with very few predictions:

+		(+/{(#x)*lreg(x)}'wmetqbrier)%#wmetqbrier
+	[0.00000306341910990109424 3.37347711690772603]
+		(+/{(#x)*lreg(x)}'wpbqbrier)%#wpbqbrier
+	[0.0000806198780915276973 -500.10522409216513]

-So it is true that accuracy within question *generally* is higher with lower range for Metaculus data.
+So it is true that accuracy within question *generally* is higher with lower range for Metaculus data, and similar for PredictionBook data.
 Everything else would have been surprising.

 <!--TODO: However, explain PredictionBook data?-->

 ![Mean of linear regressions on accuracy within questions](./img/range_and_forecasting_accuracy/withintotal.png "Mean of linear regressions on accuracy within questions")

 *Mean of linear regressions on accuracy within questions (red is Metaculus data, blue is PredictionBook data).*

+This chart, however, shows that the result is not as clean as one might
+hope: both linear regressions are very steep, with the PredictionBook one seeming more like a vertical line than a linear function of time.

+This probably results from the probabilities being treated linearly, while handling them in logspace would be much more appropriate.

 ### Sample Sizes